wrussell1999/food-flex-discord/README.md

 Go to Discord and turn on Developer Mode.
 With this, you can now right-click on guilds, channels, catergories, users, messages, etc. and get their ID (a snowflake stored as an int for `discord.py`).
 Use this to get the following IDs needed for `config.json`.

+`leaderboard_message_id` should be removed if there isn't already a leaderboard.
+If there isn't a `leaderboard_message_id`, it will be generated when the leaderboard is created.

 _Note: Token is stored as a string, and IDs (snowflakes) are stored as integers._
 ```json
 {